voicesauce/opensauce-python/CONTRIBUTING.md

 9. XXX: A few more steps to come once the runtime framework is fleshed out.

+**NOTE on running VoiceSauce on Linux**: When computing Praat estimates, you may encounter the
+[bug reported here](https://www.mathworks.com/matlabcentral/answers/329796-issue-with-libstdc-so-6).
+You can run the following on the command line

+    $ alias matlab='LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6.0.21 /usr/local/MATLAB/R2016b/bin/matlab -desktop'

+before running Matlab via `$ matlab &`.
+You can add it to your `.bashrc` or `.profile` for a more permanent solution.

 ## Check vendored software

 There is a script in the main repository that checks where our version of